Scenario-based eLearning Course

 I built this branching eLearning course in Articulate Storyline 360 to demonstrate how realistic decision-making scenarios can improve service standards while making learning engaging and memorable.

-Type: Custom eLearning Development
+Type: Scenario-Based eLearning Course

 Client: Demo Project (Golden Pines Retirement Residence)